GoogleCloudPlatform/gcp-fedramp-quickstart/README.md

 * Cloud-users: project-cloud-users@{DOMAIN} - Members of this group will get access to the resources deployed by the toolkit post deployment.

 The user groups running the template (org-admins group) should have the following IAM roles.
-* roles/resourcemanager.organizationAdmin on the org for org deployment
+* roles/resourcemanager.organizationAdmin on the org for org deployment.
-* roles/resourcemanager.folderAdmin on the folder for folder deployment (This role is required if workloads are deployed under a folder instead of organization)
+* roles/resourcemanager.folderAdmin on the folder for folder deployment (This role is required if workloads are deployed under a folder instead of organization).
-* roles/resourcemanager.projectCreator on the org or folder
+* roles/resourcemanager.projectCreator on the org or folder.
-* roles/billing.admin on the billing account
+* roles/billing.admin on the billing account.
-* roles/owner on assured-workload projects for FedRAMP aligned workload deployment (This role is also assigned to the project-owners group)
+* roles/owner on assured-workload projects for FedRAMP aligned workload deployment (This role is also assigned to the project-owners group).

 ## Deployment Phases